 If the quantity of the overrun capacity recorded for the Network User according to Paragraph 112.2 on a specific day at a specific entry or exit point is not more than 3 % of the capacity acquired for that day at that point, when calculating the additional fee (according to Paragraph 112.1), the tariff for each overrun capacity unit shall be equal to the within-day capacity tariff.

+If the quantity of the overrun capacity recorded for the Network User according to Paragraph 112.2 on a specific day at a specific entry or exit point is more than 3 % of the capacity acquired for that day at that point, when calculating the additional fee (according to Paragraph 112.1), the tariff for each overrun capacity unit in excess the limit of 3% shall be equal to the within-day capacity tariff multiplied by the coefficient 3.0, except for the virtual green gas entry point where the tariff for each overrun capacity unit in excess the limit of 3% shall be equal to the within-day capacity tariff.

 If an overrun capacity is recorded for the Network User on a specific day at a specific entry or exit point on the basis of the data of the reporting period updated according to Paragraph 93.3 of the Access Rules, when calculating the additional fee (according to Paragraph 112.1), the tariff for each overrun capacity unit shall be equal to the within-day capacity tariff.